qalam001/AttentionDeficit/README.md

 ## Declaration
 The code is provided as part of the supplementary material.
-Upon acceptance of the paper, the code will be made public in the anonymous Github repository mentioned in the introduction.
+Upon acceptance of the paper, the code will be made public in the anonymous Github repository mentioned in the Introduction.

 ## Content Overview
 Apart from the code, we have also included the slightly modified (for parameter extraction) Deformable DeTr and MVDetr